WSU-CDSC/Primo-Send-Search-To/readme.md

-## Send Search To WorldCat and/ or Google Scholar Facets
+## Send Search To WorldCat and/or Google Scholar Facets

 ### System Components
  - PBO